New speakers are added continuously. Please check back to see the latest updates to the agenda.

-As part of her role as an industry futurist, Kristen lectures nationally and internationally on issues facing the...
+As part of her role as an industry futurist, Kristen lectures nationally and internationally on issues...
 Read More.

 Prior to joining O’Reilly as co-chair for the Tools of Change conference, Kat was Chief Content Wrangler of Next Chapter Communications, where she reveled in two of her favorite past times: all things bookish and all things social media!